Bobby Valentine: Second stint with the Chiba Lotte Marines

 In 2004, Valentine rejoined the Chiba Lotte Marines as manager, and in 2005 led the Marines to their first Pacific League pennant since 1974 following a close playoff with the Fukuoka SoftBank Hawks.
 On October 26, 2005, the Marines won the Japan Series in a four-game sweep of the Hanshin Tigers.
 The next day Valentine issued a challenge to the World Series champion Chicago White Sox on behalf of the Marines, calling for a series to be played between the American and Japanese championship teams.

 Following their Japan Series championship, the Marines won the inaugural Asia Series by defeating the Samsung Lions of the Korea Baseball Organization in November 2005.
 Valentine aided in bringing innovative promotions to Japan, which doubled Marine attendance during his tenure.
 Some of these gimmicks, like allowing children to run the bases after games or dedicated autograph sessions, are common in America but were unseen in Japan; others, such as Valentine hosting dance classes for female fans, played on the manager's personal appeal (and his history—Valentine was a competition ballroom dancer in his youth).
 In 2008, Valentine was the subject of the ESPN Films documentary The Zen of Bobby V., which followed Valentine and his 2007 Marines team.
 The Zen of Bobby V. was an official selection at the 2008 Tribeca Film Festival.
 The Marines let Valentine go after the 2009 season after an extensive smear campaign led by club president Ryuzo Setoyama, which ironically backfired and resulted in an overflow of support for Valentine by local fans.
 In the end, Valentine was fired, even though a petition to extend his contract was presented to the organization with 112,000 signatures.
+This would lead to several members of the Marines' then ōendan fan club, MVP, to be banned from Chiba Marine Stadium for life, as they wouldn't stop chanting obscenities at management to keep Valentine, which also led to MVP's disbandment after 2009.